StefanZander/lecture_notes/hci/flutter/skript/html/docs/themen/example.md

     - Using more than one FloatingActionButton
     - Selectively display different FloatingActionButtons based on the selected NavigationBar item

+The sourcecode of the app is available via [GitHub](https://github.com/StefanZander/projects/tree/main/flutter/fetching_json)

 TODO:

 - add project outline and architectural overview